mikeos-tech/dictionary-sync/README.md

 ## Setting it up

-Because of file permissions you will need to use *sudo* or be logged on as *root* to carry out most of these steps.
+Because of  *Linux* permissions you will need to use *sudo* or be logged on as *root* to run most of the commands I suggest.

-I will give example command lines, using the *nano* editor which is considered simple to use.
-Though if you are setting this up to work with *vim* you would use that as your editor.
+I give examples of commands that you need to execute in a terminal.
+The examples will include using the *nano* editor which is considered simple to use.
+Though if you are setting this up to work with *vim* I suggest you use that.

+I will set out the steps you need to go through to set up the synchronised folders, some of these steps only need to take place on one machine, the first one you set up.
+At the end I will detail the steps that you only need to carry on the additional machines.

 ---

-1. You need to create a folder, you can call it what you want, but I called mine *.vim_spell* and initialise it as a *git* repository.
-You then need to link it with an on-line *git* repository and configure it, so you use a  *ssh* key for synchronisation.
-This program  won't work if you manually have to enter a username and password!
+1. You need to have a folder to put the files in you wish to have synchronised, you can use an existing folder or create a new one and call it anything you want.
+I called mine *.vim_spell* and will use that in the examples.
+You could use a folder that already has a *git* repository, providing it can be used similarly to  way the way this works.

+Create or move into the folder you wish to use and go into it with a terminal.
+If that folder isn't a *git* repository you will need to use the following commands to create one.
+The second command names the branch (there will only be one) *main*

+      git init
+      git branch -m main

+As this repository isn't intended to be of interest to anyone else it doesn't need anything like a *readme.md* file.

 ---

-2. You need to set up your application, in my case the *vim* editor, to store the files you wish in the folder you created.

----

-3. Because I was wanting to synchronise very specific files I added a *.gitignore* file within the git repository with the following content:
+2. Because I was wanting to synchronise very specific files I added a *.gitignore* file within the git repository with the following content:

      *
      !en.utf-8.add